 Until recently, Jason Chongue worked as an architect, Nathan Smith as a flight attendant.
 Outside of their day jobs, the partners would discuss a mutual passion: plants.
 Twelve months on, they’ve turned that passion into a full-time job.

 The pair now run The Plant Society, a Melbourne-based nursery and plant consultancy.
 “I love gardening but I never imagined myself in this position,” says Chongue.
 “But that was also a lesson: gardening is a big part of my life, so it should be a big part of my career.”
-Launching in August 2016 with nothing more than an Instagram account, some advice, and easily accessible tech tools, Chongue and Smith have taken The Plant Society from an idea to a lush shopfront in Collingwood, with a book on the way.
+Launching in August 2016 with nothing more than an Instagram account, some advice, and easily accessible tech tools, Chongue and Smith have taken The Plant Society from an idea to a lush shopfront in Collingwood and new book.

 We asked Chongue for his tips on taking the leap from full-time work to turning a passion into a fully-fledged business - and the tech that helped get them there.